Our flagship program for rising young leaders

 Field Studies

 The Friday field study rounds out the week and balances the academic work of our Monday-Thursday seminars.
-Over the course of the semester, Fellows visit such iconic places as Valley Forge, Gettysburg, and Washington, D.C. and explore the unique contributions that Philadelphia has borne out as the first great American city.
+Over the course of the semester, Fellows visit such iconic places as Valley Forge, Gettysburg, and Philadelphia and explore the unique contributions that Philadelphia has borne out as the first great American city.
 The historical component of the John Jay curriculum would be far diminished without the active nature of these weekly excursions.
 There’s something awe-inspiring about literally walking through history and forming tangible connections to the past.

 Hospitality